Regulation of Psychotherapy in the UK

 Personal Responsibility and Working Philosophy

-Having been a member of a regulatory body for many years as a requirement of my employment at the time (employers are often compelled by the demands of insurance companies with a corporate agenda that seeks only to maximise profits), my current position on the question of whether or not to have increasing, automatic over-sight and regulation over individuals and their livelihoods errs more towards the recovery and preservation of individual autonomy, liberty and responsibility, whilst building into my professional practice sufficient practical safeguards – fully declared upfront – to preserve and empower patients to protect their own interests as competent adults, session by session, in the form of, for example:
+Having been a member of a regulatory body for many years as a requirement of my employment at the time (employers are often compelled by the demands of insurance companies with a corporate agenda that seeks only to maximise profits), my current position on the question of whether or not to have increasing, automatic over-sight and regulation over individuals and their livelihoods errs more towards the recovery and preservation of individual autonomy.
+I’m passionately supportive of the individual’s power of self-determination, liberty and responsibility, whilst also building into my professional practice sufficient practical safeguards – fully declared upfront – to preserve and empower patients to protect their own interests as competent adults, session by session, in the form of, for example:

 - A full psycho-social and risk assessment of patient needs and history prior to any work

-- A Goodwill Refund policy that provides a full refund, no questions asked, to anyone at any stage of the work who is dissatisfied with the support they recieve in any psychotherapy session
+- A Goodwill Refund policy that provides a full refund, no questions asked, to anyone at any stage of the work who is dissatisfied with the support they receive in any psychotherapy session

 - Numerous guides and written guidance on how best to use therapeutic support